Microservices Architecture

 Chatty Communication

 Services make many fine-grained calls to each other.
 Network latency kills performance.
-The system becomes slower than a monolith.

 Evolution and Alternatives